ogawaryu/Small-Python-Project/README.md

 ## Small Python Project

 This is a simple project with python and flask, with implementation of tests using nose test, covering unit test.
+I am also using docker to package the application inside a container, and make it portable to any other host.
 The application is simple, it is an api that calculates the volume of cube and cylinders, passing the necessary parameters.

 ### Why flask?